 For extenuating circumstances, students enrolled in the DPT program may request a leave of absence from the Program Director.
 A requested leave of absence by the student that is approved by the Department of Physical Therapy Education constitutes formal permission to delay progression within the curriculum.
 Any such leave of absence granted shall be evaluated on a case-by-case basis, solely within the discretion of Oregon Tech.
 At the time a leave of absence is granted, the Program Director and program faculty may recommend or require that the student meet additional conditions or documentation of student's limitations, if any, prior to resuming enrollment in the program.
 The student is responsible for initiating determination of the financial consequences of taking a leave of absence.
 Students who have been granted a leave of absence are responsible for notifying the Program Director in writing of their intention to return to classes.
-Re-entry into the DPT program would require reapplication with no guarantee of re-admission.
 The student must resume enrollment in the curriculum at the start of the term following the last term successfully completed by the student.